Bushfaced/SimonGame/README.md

 https://bushfaced.github.io/SimonGame/

 ## Next Steps:
-- Incorporate responsive desgin for all browsers and devices.
+- Incorporate responsive design for all browsers and devices.
 - Utilizing back-end technologies to incorporate userNames and saveFiles for users to return and load games they left off on.
 - Add sound in cordination with lights.
 - Have audible win and loss messages